 - Does it relate to the specific outcomes and assessment criteria?

-- Is it in a form that will allow accurate judgement to be made of the candidate’s level of competence?
+- Will the form of evidence allow accurate judgement to be made of the candidate’s level of competence?

 - Is it well presented and explained?

-- Is there enough evidence to make an accurate judgement about the candidate’s performance?
+- Does enough evidence exist to make an accurate judgement about the candidate’s performance?

-- Does the evidence show, beyond reasonable doubt, that the required standards have been achieved?
+- Can the evidence show, beyond a reasonable doubt, that the required standards have been achieved?